cyclus/cyclus.github.com/source/user/find_agents.rst

 * a library name
 * a name

-The agents available for running simulations depends on which agent libraries have been installed on your system.  |Cyclus| ships with a default library named "agents" containing a few simple archetypes
+The agents available for running simulations depend on which agent libraries have been installed on your system.  |Cyclus| ships with a default library named "agents" containing a few simple archetypes